 For horror writers, that feeling is fear.
 But it's also so much more than that.

 Great horror stories take the everyday creepy and turn it into something even more creepy (and often become a condemnation of injustices in society).
-And then, the great thing is, horror stories teach you that those creepy things can be beaten.
-That’s what keeps bringing the readers back.
+The great thing is, horror stories teach you that those creepy things can be beaten.
+That's what keeps bringing the readers back.

 And that's why horror writers keep churning out the fear.

 Maybe you love writing scary stories.
-Maybe you don’t, but this is something you’d like to take a whack at, just for practice (we’re fans about that around here!).
+Maybe you don't, but this is something you'd like to take a whack at, just for practice (we're fans of that around here!).